tesseract-ocr/tesstrain/README.md

   Variables

-    MODEL_NAME         Name of the model to be built CORES              No of cores to use for compiling leptonica/tesseract LEPTONICA_VERSION  Leptonica version.
+    MODEL_NAME         Name of the model to be built.
+Default: foo CONTINUE_FROM      Name of the model to continue from.
+Default:
+    CORES              No of cores to use for compiling leptonica/tesseract.
+Default: 4 LEPTONICA_VERSION  Leptonica version.
 Default: 1.75.3
     TESSERACT_VERSION  Tesseract commit.
-Default: 9ae97508aed1e5508458f1181b08501f984bf4e2
+Default: fd492062d08a2f55001a639f2015b8524c7e9ad4
     LANGDATA_VERSION   Tesseract langdata version.
 Default: master
     TESSDATA_REPO      Tesseract model repo to use.
-Default: _fast TRAIN              Train directory
+Default: _fast TRAIN              Train directory.
+Default: data/train
+    NORM_MODE          Normalization Mode - see src/training/language_specific.sh for details.
+Default: 2
+    PSM                Page segmentation mode.
+Default: 6
-    RATIO_TRAIN        Ratio of train / eval training data
+    RATIO_TRAIN        Ratio of train / eval training data.
+Default: 0.90
 ```

 <!-- END-EVAL -->